VictorRyan3612/flutter_vicr_widgets/README.md

-# flutter_vics_packages
+# flutter_vics_widgets
-Repositório de package com widgets flutter criado por mim
+Package repository with flutter widgets created by me

 ## how to use in your project:
 in pubspec add the lines in dependencies: